digiltd/oh-rtd-test/Wemo-Binding.md

 ## Introduction

-The openHAB Wemo binding allows to send commands Belkin Wemo Switches.
+The openHAB Wemo binding allows to send commands to Belkin Wemo Switches.

 For installation of the binding, please see Wiki page [[Bindings]].